cheruden/Anitas-kitchen/README.md

 ## Author
 DENNIS CHERUIYOT
 ## Description
-Its a website that expalins more about Anitas kitchen
+Its a website that explains more about Anita's kitchen
 ### Prerequisites
 You need to have git installed
 You can install it with the following command in your terminal